oddurk/word2vec/README.md

 [2] Tomas Mikolov, Ilya Sutskever, Kai Chen, Greg Corrado, and Jeffrey Dean.
 [Distributed Representations of Words and Phrases and their Compositionality](http://arxiv.org/pdf/1310.4546.pdf).
 In Proceedings of NIPS, 2013.

 [3] Tomas Mikolov, Wen-tau Yih, and Geoffrey Zweig.
 [Linguistic Regularities in Continuous Space Word Representations.
 In Proceedings of NAACL HLT, 2013](http://research.microsoft.com/pubs/189726/rvecs.pdf).

+##Other useful links

+Feel free to send us a link to your project or research paper related to word2vec that you think will be useful or interesting for the others.

+Tomas Mikolov, Quoc V. Le and Ilya Sutskever.
+[Exploiting Similarities among Languages for Machine Translation](http://arxiv.org/pdf/1309.4168).
+We show how the word vectors can be applied to machine translation.
+Code for improved version from Georgiana Dinu [here](http://clic.cimec.unitn.it/~georgiana.dinu/down/).

+Word2vec in Python by Radim Rehurek in [gensim](http://radimrehurek.com/2013/09/deep-learning-with-word2vec-and-gensim/) (plus [tutorial](http://radimrehurek.com/2014/02/word2vec-tutorial/) and [demo](http://radimrehurek.com/2014/02/word2vec-tutorial/#app) that uses the above model trained on Google News).

+Word2vec in Java as part of the [deeplearning4j](http://deeplearning4j.org/word2vec.html) project.
+Another Java version from Medallia [here](https://github.com/medallia/Word2VecJava).

+Word2vec implementation in [Spark MLlib](https://spark.apache.org/docs/latest/mllib-feature-extraction.html#word2vec).

+Comparison with traditional count-based vectors and cbow model trained on a different corpus by [CIMEC UNITN](http://clic.cimec.unitn.it/composes/semantic-vectors.html).

+Link to slides about word vectors from NIPS 2013 Deep Learning Workshop: [NNforText.pdf](https://drive.google.com/file/d/0B7XkCwpI5KDYRWRnd1RzWXQ2TWc/edit?usp=sharing)

+##Disclaimer

+This open source project is NOT a Google product, and is released for research purposes only.